Bladder symptoms sometimes arise with other functional symptoms, especially back pain. Common symptoms include:

 This problem is the bladder’s equivalent to irritable bowel syndrome.
-It is a genuine condition but not one that is due to a definable pathology.
-Instead there seems to be a problem to do with the nervous control of the bladder.
+It is a genuine condition related to the nervous control of the bladder.

 It is perhaps not hard to see why detrusor instability / irritable bladder symptoms are sometimes seen along with functional symptoms in the legs.
 If someone has functional weakness of their legs then that too is a problem with nervous control.

 Chronic Urinary Retention